voxpupuli/puppet-lint-manifest_whitespace-check/README.md

 # puppet-lint manifest whitespace check

-Adds a new puppet-lint check to verify a number of whitspace issues (newlines etc.)
+Adds a new puppet-lint check to verify a number of whitespace issues (newlines etc.)

+These checks are very opinionated.

+**--fix support: Yes**

 ## Installation